j-u-p-iter/redux-socket-provider/README.md

 ### Benefits:
 - package provides set of react hooks to organize socket communication on client side.
 You won't use socket api directly in your code base.
 Instead you'll use react hooks api.
-- hooks are splitted on three separate groups.
-Each group has its own purpose.
+- we splitted socket's messages on three different groups.
+For each group of messages we created separate group of hooks to handle these messages.
 - hooks provide ability to process loading process, handle errors and successful results.
 - package dispatches set of redux actions you can use to store handle data in your application.